philiped2/spotify-preview-browser/README.md

-# Spotify Preview Browser
+# Spotify Tracks Browser

 ## Description

-This app lets you browse the Spotify catalog and listen to previews of songs.
+This app lets you browse the Spotify track-catalog.